With summer winding down in East Bernard, now is a good time to get a kick start on air conditioner maintenance.

-There’s also some maintenance you can do alone between professional tune-ups.
-You only need about an hour to clean your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.
+There’s also some upkeep you can do by yourself between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a warm day to scrub your air conditioner.
+Pick a warm day to clean your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can test the unit once you’ve cleaned it.
+That way, you can test your equipment once you’ve cleaned it.